rainbowmole/rainbowmole/README.md

 - Currently studying Computer Science at LPU Cavite
 - Always learning new technologies and methodologies
-- Working on projects that combine my interests and hone my skills
+- Working on projects that combine my interests
+- Actively polishing and learning new skills
 - Running and Ricing an Arch Linux

 ## Certifications